Ethical Object Disposal

 In order to ensure that our collection is properly managed and accessible Canterbury Museums and Galleries takes an active approach to the ethical disposal of items that are no longer appropriate for the collection.

-Since 2011 collections staff have been conducting a Collections Review which has revealed that there are some items that it would beneficial to dispose of.
+Between 2011 and 2017 collections staff conducted a series of Collections Reviews which revealed that there were some items that it would be beneficial to dispose of.

 What does it mean?

 Ethical Disposal does not necessarily mean that the items selected will be thrown away, or destroyed.
 Priority is given to offering items to other Accredited Museums where they will fit more appropriately with the collections.

 Unethical disposal, such as selling items, will jeopardise a museum’s ability to secure investment from funding bodies.
 Unacceptable disposal of an item may also affect working relationships with other Accredited museums, who as a result may be unwilling to loan items for special exhibitions or work on collaborative projects.
 Continued retention of collections within public museum collections, or the public domain is an important feature of ethical disposal.

 Items that are considered for disposal fall in to the following categories;